Xaqc83q/TowerWarZ/README.md

 ```
 ## Introduction
-Tower Wars is a fully open-source Tower Defense Game. ~~It is created because of the lack of open source games~~ It is created **out of boredom**
+TowerWarZ is a fully open-source Tower Defense Game. ~~It is created because of the lack of open source games~~ It is created **out of boredom**

 -=BitcraftMC Presents...=-

 TOWER WARS!

+DONT LOOK HERE!!
 ### Sponsoring
 What we currently lack:
 - CI Server (Jenkins preffered)